ASACHIT/IMG-Background-Remover/Readme.md

 # Remove Background

-### A command-line tool that can remove the background of an image and has a lot more options
+### A Python command-line tool for removing the background from an image, cropping, formatting, masking, adding a background image, adding colors to the background, and so on...

 **It uses [Remove-bg's](https://www.remove.bg/) Api**